 USAREUR driver’s license - As a U.S. service member under the SOFA Agreement a USAREUR driver’s license and a stateside driver’s license are necessary to be eligible to drive in Germany.
 With that said, if your stateside driver's license is about to expire, it is a good idea to renew it before PCSing to Germany.

 Driver's Test - In order to obtain the USAREUR driver's license, you will need to participate in an approximately 2-hour long driver’s class with a subsequent driver’s test.
 Therefore, it is important to study the German traffic rules and signs before taking the test.
-Click on the link to the official U.S. Forces Driver’s License Test for Germany to find the needed study material.
+Click on the link to the official U.S. Forces Driver’s License Test for Germany to find the necessary study material.

 International Driver’s License - If you are planning on visiting other countries by car during your stay in Germany, you have to obtain an international driver’s license.
-The reason being that the issued USAREUR driver’s license is only valid under the SOFA Agreement inside of Germany.
+The USAREUR driver’s license is only valid under the SOFA Agreement inside of Germany.

 Find some introductory information on which documents you will need when applying for an international driver’s license at the Kaiserslautern County Administration.
 If you reside in the KMC area, you can also contact the German-American Community Office for assistance.

 And remember: Owning a GPS will prove invaluable when traveling by car in Europe!

 Helpful Links - For further information on USAREUR driver’s license, driver’s testing, vehicle registration or driving in Europe, visit the official website of the Installation Management Command Directorate - Europe.
-Additional information sources for vehicle inspection and registration are the websites of Ramstein Air Base and Spangdahlem Air Base.
+Additional information sources for vehicle inspection and registration are the Ramstein Air Base and Spangdahlem Air Base websites.

 Remember to carry your stateside and USAREUR licenses, insurance card, and vehicle registration in your car at all times!

-Buying a car - Now that you finally arrived in Germany you will probably need a new ride to get around.
+Buying a car - Now that you have finally arrived in Germany you will probably need a new ride to get around.
 Go to FindItGuideCars and search conveniently on the internet for a car that suits you perfectly.